 The World Newspaper Archive is an online database of digitized historical newspapers, created by CRL in partnership with Readex, a division of NewsBank.
 The initiative has drawn upon the holdings, expertise and resources of CRL and its member libraries to preserve and provide access to historical newspapers from around the globe.

-The first four modules of the World Newspaper Archive focus on news from Latin America and the Caribbean (2 series), Sub-Saharan Africa, and South Asia.
+The first four modules of the World Newspaper Archive focus on news from Latin America and the Caribbean (2 series), Sub-Saharan Africa (Series 1 and Series 2), and South Asia.
 The project will eventually encompass the news output of other major regions, including the Middle East, Southeast Asia, and Eastern and Central Europe.

 Providing persistent electronic access to newspapers from the world’s regions is an important institutional priority for CRL Global Resources.
 With the explosive growth of international studies, these materials have become vital sources for historical and policy research.